What is A/B testing?

 But, in order to scale this process, a marketer needs an AI or a machine learning model which can conduct semantic content analysis in moments.

-This is where Connect can help you.
+This is where Datasine can help you.
 The AI platform analyses your historical performance and gives you insights into what features are resonating with your audience, and which aren’t.
 Better still, it can use this information to rate and rank your ad visuals according to how effective they are going to be.

-Much like ad visuals, ad copy is something that requires the common sense and creativity marketers’ possess rather than something Facebook Ads’ platform can optimise with its machine learning alone.
+Much like ad visuals, ad copy is something that requires the common sense and creativity which marketers’ possess rather than something Facebook Ads’ platform can optimise with its machine learning alone.

 But, ad copy can still be optimised with Facebook’s machine learning algorithm through A/B testing.
 For example, testing exclamation marks, emojis, capitalisation and certain phrases can be done quite easily with dynamic ads and can show what copy is resonating most with your audience.